atallah-lab/neoplastic-evolution/README.md

 ```
 ./L1-cellpop.r <mode> <number of timesteps> <output file name>
 ```
+* number of timesteps: at each timestep, the number of cells is updated for each clone based on its division rate, and cells in the population may experience transpositions, creating new clones in the population.
 * mode:
     + 'single' - run the simulation once for a number of timesteps
-    + 'batch' - run the simulation a number of times, each for a number of timesteps (the number of each run is appended to the provided output file name to save each run separately)
+    + 'batch' - run the simulation a number of times, each for a number of timesteps (the number of each run is appended to the provided output file name to save each run separately).
+Parameters are varied for each run as written in the script.
     + 'endless' - run the simulation until manually terminated, saving the results at each timestep

 #### L1-cellpop-lite.r